 Grade Point Average (GPA): A student who has been enrolled for three terms of study (first-year) must have achieved a minimum cumulative GPA of 1.67 by the end of the first academic year.
 At the end of the second year, and each year thereafter, the cumulative GPA must be 2.0* (“C” average) or above.

 Failure to meet these standards will result in the student being denied financial aid for the next term of enrollment.
 A student whose financial aid eligibility is cancelled because of a deficient cumulative GPA may file an appeal and be granted an additional term under the status of “probation” at which time the student must meet the standards established for success.
-Refer to the section “Appealing Cancellation of Financial Aid” for information about how to appeal.
+Refer to the section “Appealing Loss of Financial Aid” for information about how to appeal.

 *Note: the standard for renewal of college-funded merit scholarships, Lux Esto, Trustee, Presidential, Founders, J.T.
 Williamson, and Enlightened Leadership/Social Justice scholarships has been established as a cumulative 2.5 GPA at the end of the sophomore and junior years.
+If merit awards are lost, students may appeal and/or request merit reinstatement.

 Pace: Students are considered eligible for financial aid only for those terms which constitute a part of their program leading to graduation.
 A “term” at Kalamazoo is also referred to as a “quarter”.
 The expected duration (number of terms/quarters) for which a student may enroll to achieve a first bachelor’s degree is 12.
 These 12 terms may include a maximum of three terms of study abroad/study away.
 Understandably, there are reasons that may require a student to need to enroll beyond this standard.
 Therefore, the College extends eligibility for some types of financial aid to allow a maximum of 18 terms to achieve graduation requirements.
 Not all forms of financial aid will be available for this extended length of time.
 Financial aid awards from the College (both merit scholarships and need-based grants) will not normally extend beyond 13 terms.
 The chart below explains the funding options available based on the length of time.